Multi Device Control (MDC) compatibility

 Below is an overview of the devices that can be controlled via MDC.
 Please note the current software installed on the G3 inverter.

-The column 'Control via KSEM' shows the comparison with control via MDC.
+The ‘Control via KSEM’ column shows a comparison with the new control option using MDC.

 Device type | Control via | Control via |